netreconlab/ParseCareKit/README.md

 ]

-//Store the possible uuids for each type PFUser.current().userTypes = userTypeUUIDDictionary //Note that you need to save the UUID in string form to Parse PFUser.current().loggedInType = "doctor" PFUser.current().saveInBackground()
+//Store the possible uuids for each type PCKUser.current.userTypes = userTypeUUIDDictionary //Note that you need to save the UUID in string form to Parse PCKUser.current.loggedInType = "doctor" PCKUser.current.saveInBackground()

-//Start synch with the correct knowlege vector for the particular type of user let lastLoggedInType = PFUser.current().loggedInType let userTypeUUIDString = PFUser.current().userTypes[lastLoggedInType] as!
+//Start synch with the correct knowlege vector for the particular type of user let lastLoggedInType = PCKUser.current.loggedInType let userTypeUUIDString = PCKUser.current.userTypes[lastLoggedInType] as!
 String let userTypeUUID = UUID(uuidString: userTypeUUID)!

 //Start synching